 under the Creative Commons license

 Support surfaces help prevent pressure injuries.
-They include chairs, mattresses, cushions, heel/foot supports, pressure moving devices.
+They include chairs, mattresses, cushions, heel/foot supports, and pressure-moving devices.

 - National Pressure Injury Advisory Panel